bhagenbourger/duzzy/README.md

 ### Duzzy config
 A `DuzzyConfig` is a yaml file that enables you to specify some configurations for `Duzzy` and composed to:
+ - `rowKey`: the row key is an optional `field` that enables to specify a unique key for each row.
  - `enricher` : an enricher is a component that enables field improvement by specifying which `provider` to use for generate data.
  - `sink` : a sink is a component that enables to specify where and in which format (via a `serializer`) data are written.

+#### Field
+A `Field` is composed of:
+- `name`: the name of the field
+- `type`: the type of the field
+- `nullRate`: the rate of null values (0 means not null)
+- `corruptedRate`: the rate of corrupted values (0 means no corrupted value), a corrupted value is a value that not match field constraint or field type (only if sink hasn't schema)
+- `providers`: a list of providers used to generate data for the `Field`

 #### Enricher
 An `enricher` is a component that enables field improvement by specifying which `provider` to use for generate data.